 - the patient's Medicare number must be quoted on all direct-payment assignment forms for that patient.
 If the number is not available, then the direct-payment facility should not be used.
 To do so would incur a risk that the patient may not be eligible and Medicare benefits not payable; - the allied health professional must set out on the assignment form the details relating to the professional service before the patient signs the form.
-The patient must then receive a copy of the form; - where a patient is unable to sign the assignment form: - i) the signature of the patient's parent, guardian or other responsible person (other than the allied health professional or their staff) is acceptable; or - ii) in the absence of a 'responsible person' the patient signature section should be left blank. - Where the signature space is either left blank or another person signs on the patient's behalf, the form must include: - i) the notation "Patient unable to sign"; and - ii) in the section headed 'Allied Health Professional's Use' an explanation should be given as to why the patient was unable to sign (e.g. injured hand etc.).
+The patient must then receive a copy of the form; - where a patient is unable to sign the assignment form, the signature of the patient's parent, guardian or other responsible person (other than the allied health professional or their staff) is acceptable. - The reason the patient is unable to sign should also be stated.
+In the absence of a 'responsible person' the patient signature section should be left blank and in the section headed 'Allied Health Professional's Use' an explanation should be given as to why the patient was unable to sign (e.g. injured hand etc.).
 This note should be signed or initialled by the allied health professional.
 If in the opinion of the allied health professional, the reason is of such a 'sensitive' nature that revealing it would constitute an unacceptable breach of patient confidentiality a concessional reason 'due to medical condition' to signify that such a situation exists may be substituted for the actual reason.
-However, this should not be used routinely and in most cases it is expected that the reason given will be more specific. - b) A claim for assignment of benefit form (Medicare claim form DB1N-AH)
+However, this should not be used routinely and in most cases it is expected that the reason given will be more specific.

+b) A claim for assignment of benefit form (Medicare claim form DB1N-AH)